saikiran76/Airbnb/README.md

-# 🏠 Airbnb Project Portfolio Readme 🌟
+# ✈️🏡 Airbnb Project 🌟

 ## Project Overview
 Welcome to our Airbnb project - an exceptional end-to-end application that mirrors the renowned features of Airbnb.
 From exploring listings to adding new ones as authorized users, our application boasts a stunning user interface coupled with robust authentication functionalities.
 Leveraging the Mapbox API for seamless geocoding, our project is a testament to innovation and user-centric design.